Defining some emotions that run high in him during partner’s pregnancy.

 Father B: “There is no right answer to that, let’s just do our very best, as there are several ways to raise a child.”

-“I have this nagging question, is it really possible to prepare on how to be a good father?”
+“I have this nagging question, is really possible to prepare to be a father.”

 There will be new roles in the relationship towards the partner.

 The Dad will develop and nurture relationship with their child.